Dr Nikos Paltalidis

 BA, MSc, PhD, PGCAP, FHEA

 Nikos is keen on supervising PhD students who aspire to follow an academic career in top Universities, or in Central Banks and other leading institutions such as the World Bank, the Federal Reserve Board, the International Monetary Fund (IMF), the Organization for Economic Co-operation and Development (OECD), the Bank for International Settlements (BIS) among others.
-Prospective PhD students should hold degrees in Economics / Finance, and have an interest in accomplishing scientific research in the topics / areas outlined in the "Research Interests" section.
+Prospective PhD students should hold degrees in Economics / Finance, and have an interest in accomplishing scientific research in one of the following topics: monetary theory and policy; fiscal theory and policy; sovereign debt; business cycles; macroprudential policy and systemic risk; bank lending, credit channel and credit cycles; shadow banking; household financing; empirical and behavioral topics in currencies, commodities, bonds and the financial markets.
 Particularly welcome are students with degrees in Econometrics / Statistics, Mathematical Economics / Mathematical Finance or with undergraduate degrees in Mathematics, Engineering, Physics or Computer Science.
+For more details please visit his personal website and contact him by email.

 Nikos has received the 2017 Dean’s Award for Teaching in Economics & Finance, and has gained experience working for 10 years in the financial industry, at Hargreaves Hale Stockbrokers (U.K.), Frontier Capital Management (London) and Piraeus Bank (Athens), as a market risk quantitative analyst; hedge fund quant modeller, developer & arbitrageur; and portfolio officer in structured products, wholesale & corporate banking.